porco-rosso-j/zk-ecdsAA/README.md

 ### Private Inheritance

-zkECDSAA allows for safe and private transfer of the account ownership.
+AnonAA allows for safe and private transfer of the account ownership.
 Even if you are in occasions like death and imprisonment where you can't have access to your account/funds anymore, people such as your son, daughter, and wife can safely inherit your funds anonymously.

 ## Technologies